|

 what I’m doing – apart from

 Marilyn, whose views I respect.
+So you

 work with computer projections, do you?
 What?
 Economic